Home Gardening Critters & Creatures In The Kitchen Crafts, Decorating & Gifts Travel Email

 • Heating and Cooling:

 The key to controlling the climate indoors is regulating the temperature to simulate the outdoors.
 Heartier plants grow best when temperatures tend toward cool.
-In excessively warm environments, greenhouse plants grow rapidly, but become vulnerable to mildew and insect infextation.
+In excessively warm environments, greenhouse plants grow rapidly, but become vulnerable to mildew and insect infestation.

-The proper heating system for your greenhouse depends largely upon the climage and temperature range where you live.
+The proper heating system for your greenhouse depends largely upon the climate and temperature range where you live.
 Some suggestions for conserving fuel include keeping the greenhouse as airtight as possible; using two outside doors and having one serve as a storm door; using mulch to insulate and retain heat; installing heavy-gauge aluminum foil between the heat source and the outside wall to reflect and retain heat; and planting a windbreak of trees and shrubs nearby to retain heat and protect against wind turbulence.

 • Humidity & Ventilation: